Polish “Blue Police” and the Extermination of the Polish Jews, 1939 – 1945

 Jews and Justice in Communist Poland in the Immediate Aftermath of the Holocaust

-This lecture is presented by the Department of German and the Holocaust Educational Foundation of Northwestern University.
-It will take place at 2:00 PM on Friday, May 26, in the Rock Room (Norris University Center 207).
-The talk will be followed by a reception.
+This lecture was presented by the Department of German and the Holocaust Educational Foundation of Northwestern University.
+It took place at 2:00 PM on Friday, May 26, in the Rock Room (Norris University Center 207).

 2017 Theodore Zev Weiss Annual Lecture: The Ravine: Researching the Holocaust